-3. How old should my cats be to have them fixed?
+3. At what age can my cats be fixed?

-4. Can I get my cat fixed while she's in heat, pregnant or nursing kittens?
+4. Can my cat be fixed while she's in heat, pregnant or nursing kittens?

 8. How do I apply for spay/neuter vouchers?

-12. How many spay/neuter vouchers can I receive?
+12. How many spay/neuter vouchers may I receive?

-13. Can I apply more than once for spay/neuter vouchers?
+13. May I apply more than once for spay/neuter vouchers?

-15. If my cat was fixed before I knew about your program can you reimburse me for the cost if I meet the program qualifications?
+16. If my cat was fixed or went in for acute care before I knew about your programs, can you reimburse me for the cost if I later apply?

-18. If I’m not approved for vouchers, where else can I get my cats fixed?
+17. If I’m not approved for vouchers, how else can I get my cats fixed on a tight budget?